realmanisingh/population-segmentation/final_report.md

 The preprocessing and data cleaning steps done in the "data_cleaning" notebook consist of the following steps:

 1. Replacing missing data with the value -1.
 This essentially places missing data in it's own category and is a favorable method over data imputation since it does not introduce bias into the data.
 2. Encoding the "X" and "XX" values found in the "CAMEO_DEUG_2015" and "CAMEO_INTL_2015" columns.
-The machine learning models used in this project do not take in strings as input so "X" and "XX" were encoded with 10 and 56 respectively.
+The machine learning models used in this project do not take in strings as input so "X" and "XX" were encoded with -1.
-3. Removing columns whose values are more than 95% null.
-Columns that have too many null values make are troublesome because the rows with null values cannot be removed since that would mean deleting 95% of the data.
+3. Removing columns whose values are more than 30% null.
+Columns that have too many null values make are troublesome because the rows with null values cannot be removed since that would mean deleting 30% of the data.
 On the other hand, if we decide to impute the null values, that would introduce too much bias into the data.
 4. One-hot encoding the "CUSTOMER_GROUP" and "PRODUCT_GROUP" columns.
 These are categorical columns where the labels are not ordinal so one-hot encoding is used to present the categorical variables as nominal to the machine learning models.
-This will ensure the machine learning model does not assume some ordinal relationship between the labels in each column respectively.
+This will ensure the machine learning model does not assume some ordinal relationship between the labels in each column.

 After these preprocessing steps were complete, the cleaned data was exported to csv files and then used for modeling.